-Lisa writes: September’s turmoil is winding down.
+September’s turmoil is almost over.
 Bed Bath and Beyond has been depleted, dorm move-in has been successfully accomplished, and classes are in full swing.
 As parents, we can stop worrying about the transition to college and plan the visit.
 If you live close enough to your college age child and do not want to wait until Thanksgiving to see them, well, it’s time for a little journey.
 Some schools have an established Parents Weekend or you might just be heading to school on your own…either way, here are some things to think about.

 Bring food, after all they are teens, need I say more.
 If you bake, you are a goddess.
 If you can’t bring provisions, the grocery store makes a nice family outing.